manheim/jenkinsfile-pipeline/docs/EnvironmentVariablePlugin.md

         .build()
 ```

-Environment variables can be lazy-loaded, if they won't be present at the time that you configure your plugin, but *will* be available at the time that they'll be used.
-Use this feature if you want to combine EnvironmentVariablePlugin with other plugins that may also set environment variables.
+Environment variables can be lazy-loaded, if they won't be present at the time that you configure your plugin, but *will* be available by the time they're used.
+This can be helpful when moving configuration to a Customizations class, where you might not have immediate access to all of a project's information.

 ```
 @Library('jenkinsfile-pipeline@<VERSION>') _

 Jenkinsfile.init(this)
-// The value of `env "OTHER_VAR"` does not exist right now, but will exist at the time of deployment EnvironmentVariablePlugin.add('MY_VAR') { env "OTHER_VAR" }.init()
+// The project Scm hasn't been checked out just yet, but will be checked out when the pipeline runs EnvironmentVariablePlugin.add('MY_REPO') { ScmUtil.getRepositoryName() }.init()

 // The environment variable MY_VAR=someValue is made available across BuildStage and DeployStages def pipeline = new ScriptedPipeline()